mRamiroGonzalez/pico8-platformer-engine-dd/README.md

 - Not working - bugs:
   - The player can go through blocks if it's speed is more than 8 px/loop
-  - the top of the ladder is still a bit glichy
+  - the top of the ladder is still a bit glitchy
+  - The player can be teleported from the middle of a block to the top of it (platform block)

 - Flags:
   - 0: The block is considered as solid.
 You can't pass through from any side